How to sleep better at a hotel

 - Pick your pillow.
 If you’re leaving your favorite pillow at home, be sure to request one comparable.
 Hotels stock firmer pillows in closets or have a “secret” stash.
 If all fails bring your own pillow for head snuggling.

 - Hang the “do not disturb sign” on the door.
-Some hotels begin housekeeping at 8 am.
+Some motels begin housekeeping at 8 am.

 - Set backup wake up calls.
 Using both your phone and the front desk will ensure you wake up on time.